MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 (gdb)
  ```

- Now we have writing back the compleete dumped flash to the SoC.
+ Now we have writing back the compleete dumped internal flash to the SoC.

 ### s37 files: